darkguy2008/parallelshell/README.md

 * `parallelshell` outputs all jobs stdout/err to its stdout/err. background jobs do that... kind of coincidentally (read: unreliably)

+**So what's the difference between GNU parallel and this?**

+The biggest difference is that parallelshell is an npm module and GNU parallel isn't.
+While they probably do similar things, albeit (GNU) parallel being more advanced, parallelshell is an easier option to work with when using npm (because it's an npm module).

+If you have GNU parallel installed on all the machines you project will be on, then by all means use it! :)

 ### Install